uwe-app/website/site/docs/getting-started/new-project.md

 You can create and distribute your own project blueprints easily as the `init` command will also accept a folder path or repository URL; the only requirement is that it has valid [settings]({{ link "/docs/settings/" }}).

-If you have created a private project blueprint use a local folder path:
+If you have created a private blueprint use a local folder path:

 ```text
 uws init project-name /path/to/my/blueprint